aurmil/magento-set-price-precision/README.md

 ## Installation
 Just download the "app" folder and paste it into the root directory of your Magento application.
 It will be merged with the existing "app" folder.

-No Magento files will be modified but following classes will be overridden:
+No Magento files will be modified but following classes will be extended and some of their methods overridden:

 * Mage\_Core\_Model\_Locale
 * Mage\_Directory\_Model\_Currency